alephium/ralph-security-checklist/reports/AlphPad.md

 - Initial commit hash for review: `745a386`
 - Final commit hash: `0a94b37`

 Below, you'll find a summary of the checks performed on the contracts.
+A checkmark indicates that we have checked a specific item.

 ## Common
 - [x] Are events used for proper logging?